 Utah National Parks

-There are 13 national parks in the state of Utah and many of them are within driving distance from your hotel in Torrey, Utah.
-Less than 10 miles from Capitol Reef Resort, you will find Capitol Reef National Park known by the Navajo as the “Land of the Sleeping Rainbow”.
-If you’re up for a short drive, take a trip to Arches National Park.
-Locals say you will never forget your first look at The Delicate Arch.
+There are 13 National Parks in the state of Utah and many of them, including The Mighty 5, are within driving distance from our hotel in Torrey, Utah.
+Just one mile from Capitol Reef Resort, you will find the entrance to Capitol Reef National Park, known by the Navajo as the “Land of the Sleeping Rainbow”.
+If you’re up for a scenic drive or looking to explore more of what Utah has to offer, take a trip to some of the other nearby parks listed below.

 Capitol Reef National Park

-A quick 10 minute drive from our hotel in Torrey, UT – Capitol Reef National Park dates back to the early Archaic hunters and gatherers in our country.
-Take a short hike across the Hickman Bridge or pick some delicious in season fruit!
-Make sure to stop by the Petroglyph Panel where etchings in rock walls and painted pictographs remain as sacred remnants of the ancient Indians’ saga.
+Just down the road from our hotel in Torrey, UT – Capitol Reef National Park dates back to the early Archaic hunters and gatherers in our country.
+Take a short hike across the Hickman Bridge or pick up some delicious in season fruit from the orchards in the Park.
+Make sure to stop by the Petroglyph Panel where etchings in rock walls and painted pictographs remain as sacred remnants of the ancient Native Americans’ saga.

 Arches National Park

 Arches National Park hosts the most stunning delicate archways and balanced rock formations native to Utah.
-With thousands of arches, spires and pinnacles, there is plenty to see at this iconic national park.
-Hike or four-wheel drive your way through the scenery, or if you’d rather, mountain bike some of the parks 76,359 acres of land.
+With thousands of arches, spires and pinnacles, there is plenty to see at this iconic National Park.
+Hike or four-wheel drive your way through the scenery, or mountain bike some of the Park’s 76,359 acres of land.
 Locals say the best time to visit Arches National Park is at sunrise or sunset!

-Bryce Canyon, located in Southwestern Utah is named after Mormon pioneer Ebenezer Bryce but known for its Hoodoos, or odd-shaped pillars of rock left standing from the forces of erosion.
-Visit the historic location where the early settlers made this area their home, or take a horse back ride through the color rich canyons known as the Forest of Stone.
+Bryce Canyon, located in Southwestern Utah, is named after Mormon pioneer Ebenezer Bryce and known for its Hoodoos – odd-shaped pillars of rock left standing from the forces of erosion.
+Visit the historic location where the early settlers established their homes, or take a horseback ride through the color rich canyons known as the Forest of Stone.

 Zion National Park